 The query “school uniform” perfectly illustrates seasonal demand.
 The peaks occur at approximately the same time every year: late July and the beginning of August.

-Knowing seasonal demand change, you open the new revenue opportunities for business:
+Understanding seasonal keyword trends, you open the new revenue opportunities for business:

-- You could schedule ads and adjust bids for your PPC campaigns.
+- You could schedule ads and adjust bids for your campaigns.

 - You’ll be able to understand the overall traffic change throughout the year.